MicrosoftDocs/memdocs/sccm/core/clients/deploy/about-client-settings.md

 ### Enable wake-up proxy

-Specify **Yes** to supplement the site’s Wake On LAN setting, when it's configured for unicast packets.
+Specify **Yes** to supplement the site's Wake On LAN setting, when it's configured for unicast packets.

 For more information about wake-up proxy, see [Plan how to wake up clients](/sccm/core/clients/deploy/plan/plan-wake-up-clients).